“We were destined for each other by card fortunetelling at a café – you were the attractive queen of hearts while I was only the jack of clubs.”

 It starts when the bus’ gear shift breaks.
 The driver manages to wheel it into a village in the first gear and then runs off to find an auto mechanic without saying when he will be back.

 As I drift around the village with the other passengers, mostly locals out to smoke and take a piss, I notice a lone taxi in a corner of the market square.
-I reckon I’m still at least an hour away from Santa Cruz de la Sierra, the only place here big enough to host an international airport, and I don’t know when the hell the bus is going to ever move again.
+I reckon I’m still at least an hour away from Santa Cruz de la Sierra, the only place here big enough to host an international airport, and I don’t know when the bus is going to ever move again.
 So I walk over and ask the taxi driver, how much for the rest of the way?

 One hundred bolivianos.

 Okay.
-It’s a lot of money here but back in the US it’s more like two drinks, even though I still have to be careful with the little money I have left.
+It’s a lot of money here but back in the US, it’s more like two drinks, even though I still have to be careful with the little money I have left.

 There are no phone numbers or addresses printed on the taxi, only a homemade sign in the window.
 Tourists are warned in all the guidebooks not to take taxis like that, only the official ones.
 But, you know I feel I have lived in Bolivia forever now, so I’m not a tourist anymore, right?